No-Win Situation: The Troubled History of Firefall, Part 2

 And there was the fact that in 2010, Kern helped seal the deal that kept Red 5 from closure — and, at the time, saved many employees’ jobs.

-It was also a deal that returned Kern to the position of CEO, after he’d left the position in 2008.
+It was also a deal that returned Kern to the position of CEO, after he’d left the job in 2008.

 ‘A hero’ with ‘bags of money’